itsSauravK/Election-Voting-Blockchain/readme.md

 ## Starting new Election

-> Now the admin can start a new election while making any changes in user list as required
+> Now the admin can start a new election while making any changes in the user list as required

 ![after-election1](https://user-images.githubusercontent.com/47532084/158806626-42584f08-e840-4868-a492-9227f9b23446.png)